Fresh. Crunchy. Savory and satisfying. On the table, 30 minutes or less! Spicy Tuna Gimbap — the humble pantry meal that feels like a feast.

 Seaweed Sheets or Nori/Gim

 Full size seaweed sheets (also called Nori or Gim) can be found at the Asian Grocery store.
 There are two kinds: unseasoned Japanese Nori and seasoned Korean Gim.
 Honestly, they are both delicious.
 Use the one that’s most convenient to purchase.
+They store for a long time in the pantry, so I always keep some on hand.

 Fresh Vegetables: Cucumber + Kkaennip